Mithakali

 Mithakali is a part of Ahmedabad city.
-Once a fairly nondescript and quiet place, it has recently seen a real estate explosion.
+Once a fairly undistinguished and quiet place, it has recently seen a real estate explosion.

-Today Mithakali is home to the Crosswords book store chain, the Pantaloons department store chain, the Westside stores chain which is a Tata company, the Subway sandwich store, Natural Ice cream, an Adidas showroom and many other big names that are opening up in Ahmedabad.
+Today, Mithakali is home to the Crosswords book store chain, the Pantaloons department store chain, the Westside stores chain which is a Tata company, the Subway sandwich store, Natural Ice cream, an Adidas showroom and many other big names that are opening up in Ahmedabad.
 Mahatma Gandhi International School is also based in this area.

-A multi speciality hospital Medi-Surge is located in Mithakali.
+A multi-speciality hospital Medi-Surge is located in Mithakali.
 Mithakhali Multi Sports Complex is an Indoor Stadium located in the area and was built in 2007 for the purposed of promoting indoor sport in the city.

 Mithakali is also a hub for offices and small stores being located at one end of the C.G.
 Road.

 Mitahakli is today used to refer to a large traffic circle with a 6-road intersection: